SQL Constraints

 );

 Each user gets a unique user_id.
-The database will reject duplicate or empty values.
+The database will not accept any duplicate or NULL values.

 4. FOREIGN KEY Constraint